 History

-From a chance meeting between Mike Whiteside and Robert Kulp, learn the history of how Black Down Salvage has grown into so much more.
+From a chance meeting between Mike Whiteside and Robert Kulp, learn the history of how Black Dog Salvage has grown into so much more.

 Starting a salvage business was not intentional.
 In 1999, Mike needed a garage built; Robert came to give him advice.
 The two found kindred souls in each other, having both served in the Navy.
 After lamenting the pending demolition of a local 1892 landmark filled with architectural details, they took a chance, made a salvage offer and began saving the house piece by piece.